How To Raise GH And KH In Shrimp Tank?

 We cannot get rid of these nitrates permanently.
 When you change the water, they eventually will go.
 But naturally, they will be back again.

-That is why your tank water should have higher KH so that it has the capability to neutralize more acids to balance the pH level.
+That is why your tank water should have a higher KH so that it has the capability to neutralize more acids to balance the pH level.
 Thus, KH will act as a guard before the pH level of your water and accept and neutralize all the attacks from the acidic nitrates.

 Does KH Get Low Without Changing Tank Water?